chronicleworks/chronicle/docs/index.md

-distributed ledger to ensure that it is tamper-proof; and is available with Hyperledger Sawtooth as its default backing ledger, with support for other industry-leading distributed ledgers in the pipeline and a useful [in-memory mode](./building.md/#in-memory-version) for rapid development of provenance applications.
+distributed ledger to ensure that it is tamper-proof; and is available with Hyperledger Sawtooth as its default backing ledger, with support for other industry-leading distributed ledgers in the pipeline and a useful [in-memory mode](building#in-memory-version) for rapid development of provenance applications.

 Chronicle is built on the W3C's PROV Ontology specification, which provides a